-As pointed out in "Sequence of Statements" on page 10, the scope of definition for a "general circuit" begins at the Start Circuit Statement and stops at the End Circuit Statement, inclusively.
+As pointed out in Sequence of Statements, the scope of definition for a "general circuit" begins at the Start Circuit Statement and stops at the End Circuit Statement, inclusively.
 The concept of the scope of definition is formally defined in this section.